sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dawn_command_line/README.md

     [anil:~]$ cd ~
     [anil:~]$ mkdir living_room

-What command can you use to see the results of you handywork?
+What command can you use to see the results of you handiwork?

 ##Adding and Editing Files